-After looking over all the pros and cons and features of the Trane Air Conditioner and the Goodman Air Conditioner it is a close call and the deciding factor for me will be the contractor.
+After looking at all the pros and cons and features of the Trane Air Conditioner and the Goodman Air Conditioner it is a close call and the deciding factor for me will be the contractor.
 Again, the golden rule for any type of HVAC work is the correct installation of the equipment.
 Depending on the area where you live the Goodman air conditioner price could beat the Trane air conditioner price for installation.

 One last thing about buying an air conditioner is replacement parts.
-For the average Trane and Goodman air conditioning unit there are after-market parts available from many different resources.
+For the average Trane and Goodman air conditioning unit, there are after-market parts available from many different resources.
 For these units, the high-efficiency models, many of the parts will be OEM specific or proprietary to each manufacturer so you will have to get parts from the specific manufacturer.
-When you buy proprietary replacement parts from a manufacture expect to pay a higher than usual cost for these parts and this is true for both Trane and Goodman.
+When you buy proprietary replacement parts from a manufacturer expect to pay a higher than usual cost for these parts and this is true for both Trane and Goodman.